praria/My-UsersApp/README.md

  we use port: 8080 to run the server locally
  We change the binding address to: 0.0.0.0 to access the applicaton from the browser

 ## Installation
-Install Puma Gem:
+SQLite:
+SQLite is a C library that provides a lightweight, disk-based database. sqlite3 gem is the sqlite database driver which facilites the integration of sqlite database with ruby applications

+sinatra:
+sinatra - a lightweight web framework that simplifies the process of creating web applications and defining routes for handling http requests and generating responses.

+puma:
-Puma is a web server often used with Sinatra applications command *** - gem install Puma
+puma - A web server for Ruby web applictions, often used with Sinatra applications json - JSON serialization/ deserialization library for Ruby. command *** - gem install Puma

-Install connection_pool gem:
+connection_pool:
-A mechanism for managing and reusing database connecitons.
+connection_pool gems provides the connectionpool class that manages the limited number of SQLite database conncetions A mechanism for managing and reusing database connecitons.
 A connection pool is a cache of database connections that are created and kept open, ready to be reused.
 Instead of creating a new connection for each request, the application borrows a connection from the pool and returns it when done. command *** - gem install connection_pool